 Windows, external doors and joinery

 Repair category 2

-Notes The windows were not all fully opened or tested, and it should be appreciated that some defects may only be evident during certain weather conditions.
-The windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms etc. There is a failed double glazed unit to the kitchen window.
-Rot is affecting the fascia timbers.
+Notes The timber windows are of an older style, and consideration may be given to their replacement.
+There is cracked glass to the landing window.
+The windows were not all fully opened or tested, and it should be appreciated that some defects may only be evident during certain weather conditions.